There are politics, history, prejudices, and personality clashes – in other words, these are “messy” problems.

 The underlying belief to the process of defining what is “good practice” was that individuals and organizations in this particular part of life’s endeavors want to do the right thing.
 By defining good practice, the infrastructure organizations were able to then design training, provide consultation, and mobilize peer pressure to create stronger foundations and nonprofit organizations.
 The people involved wanted to accomplish good work – in the right way.

-Video: Watch John Lore discuss the development of national standards for fundraisers.
+Video: John Lore discusses the development of national standards for fundraisers.

 Michigan’s projects have often exhibited this same quality.
 The goals were clear.
 As in the parable above, the method for reaching those goals was left to the local circumstances and ingenuity of the people involved.
 This strategy of providing a framework and concrete goals, then allowing for creativity in implementation, has worked well for Michigan’s philanthropy.
 This approach to statewide programs implies trust in local people and a willingness to accept their solutions to their problems without imposing only one solution from outside.
 Read the full parable.

-Video: Watch leaders discuss the importance of trusting local leadership.
+Video: Leaders discuss the importance of trusting local leadership.